czeni/matplotlib-minimal/README.md

 János Czentye, HSNLab@BME

-2019 June
+2019 July

 ### Description

-This repository provides a Dockerfile for building and image for Matplotlib 3.1.0 with Python3.7.
+This repository provides a Dockerfile for building and image for Matplotlib 3.1.1 with Python3.7.
 Matplotlib is compiled from source using Python pip tool and PyPI repository version: https://pypi.org/project/matplotlib/

 https://github.com/matplotlib/matplotlib/releases

-The Docker image is based on the latest Alpine Linux 3.9 for a minimum size image(~140MB).
+The Docker image is based on the latest Alpine Linux 3.10 for a minimum size image(~140MB).
 It uses Alpine packages from main and community repos.

 https://alpinelinux.org/